partiql/partiql-docs/RFCs/0033-graph-query.md

 The core of the proposal is to largely follow GPML, the Graph Pattern Matching Language, which is under standardization as part of ISO 9075-16: SQL/PGQ.
-Consequently, this RFC focuses on how GPML is adapted for and incorporated into PartiQL, while, for shared details, deferring to publicly available GPML information (currently, [^gpml-paper]).
+Consequently, this RFC focuses on how GPML is adapted for and incorporated into PartiQL, while, for shared details, it defers to publicly available GPML information (currently, [^gpml-paper]).